 This temple looks really beautiful in the evening.
 The whole temple is brightened with golden light rays of the sun.
 Also, in the evening a “Ganga Aarti” is performed in the premises of the temple.
 This adds extra beauty and significance to the temple.

 One can also go to Parmarth Niketan nearby around sunset for the must seen Ganga aarti.

 Here’s how to reach Trayambakeshwar Temple Rishikesh:

-- Air: The nearest airport is the Jolly Grant Airport in Dehradun (23 km away from the temple).
+- Air: Jolly Grant Airport in Dehradun is the nearest (23 km away from the temple).

 Where to stay near Trayambakeshwar Temple Rishikesh?